HomeServerlessMessaging and QueuingAPI/CLI

 The AWS-CLI is an open-source tool built on top of the AWS SDK for Python (Boto) that provides commands for interacting with AWS services.
-With minimal configuration, you can start using the AWS-CLI with your Scaleway Messaging and Queuing SQS/SNS namespace.
+With minimal configuration, you can start using the AWS-CLI with Scaleway Messaging and Queuing SQS and/or SNS.
 This allows you to create, list and manage your queues and topics, send messages and much more, all from your command line.

-This guide shows you how to install the AWS-CLI and configure it for connection to your Scaleway Messaging and Queuing SQS/SNS namespace.
+This guide shows you how to install the AWS-CLI and configure it to connect to Scaleway Messaging and Queuing SQS or SNS.

 This page assumes you will use the AWS-CLI v1.
 For v2, see the relevant AWS-CLI documentation page.